 Can you tell us something about yourself that your staff might be surprised to learn?

-Working in Australia has made this the 5th country I have been working in nursing oncology patients.
+Australia is the fifth country I have worked in nursing oncology patients.